As Much as Humanity Can Hope for in the Long Term

-Episode 4 of The Trajectory is Google DeepMind Researcher, former Co-founder of Vicarious AI, Dileep George.
+Episode 4 of The Trajectory is with Google DeepMind Researcher, former Co-founder of Vicarious AI, Dileep George.

 The interview is the fourth episode in a 5-part Trajectory series titled AGI Destinations, where we explore future scenarios of man and machine – which futures we should move towards, and how.